 (d) Fees likely to exceed $25.
-If the total fee charges are likely to exceed $25, IMLS will notify you of the estimated amount of the charges, unless you have indicated in advance that you are willing to pay higher fees and will offer you an opportunity to confer with the FOIA Public Liaison to revise the request to meet your needs at a lower cost.
+If the total fee charges are likely to exceed $25, IMLS will notify you of the estimated amount of the charges, including a breakdown of the fees for search, review and/or duplication, unless you have indicated in advance that you are willing to pay higher fees and will offer you an opportunity to confer with the FOIA Public Liaison to revise the request to meet your needs at a lower cost.

 (2) IMLS will use the following factors to determine whether a fee will be waived or reduced: